Pavani8902/healthcare_data_insights_pavani/README.md

 * Data Entry: Enter and update patient information, treatment records, prescriptions, medical reports, and billing details using appropriate forms and interfaces.
 * Querying and Reporting: Perform queries to retrieve specific information, generate reports, and extract insights for analysis and decision-making.
 * Analytics and Trends: Analyze data trends, monitor healthcare outcomes, and identify areas for improvement in patient care and operational efficiency.

+## Conclusion:
+*From the above analysis, we can gain a clear view of seasonal diseases and their severity.
+We can also identify the most common diseases people suffer from and determine which age groups are most affected during seasonal changes.
+Additionally, the data allows us to gather comprehensive insights into Patients, Doctors, Medical Reports, Treatment Status, Prescriptions, Billing, and the frequency of prescribed medicines.